 He is Chair of the State Bar of Michigan’s Real Property Law Section Council and a member of the section’s Continuing Legal Education Subcommittee.
 Mr. Gamalski has made a number of presentations on real estate topics on behalf of the State Bar of Michigan and the Institute of Continuing Legal Education.
 He is the author of multiple articles published in Michigan Real Property Review, most recently “A Socratic Discourse Regarding Section 67(3) On the Condominium Act and Related Philosophical Digressions” and “An Agricultural Law Analysis of Green Acres and the City: A Curly Pig Tale of a Problem.”
 He is also a member and past Chair of the Oakland County Bar Association’s Real Estate Committee.

-Mr. Gamalski has been listed in The Best Lawyers in America and in DBusiness magazine as a “Top Lawyer” in real estate since 2012.
+Mr. Gamalski has been listed in The Best Lawyers in America under Real Estate Law since 2012.
 He is Martindale-Hubbell® AV Preeminent® Peer Rated.
 He is past Chair of the Law Alumni Association and a member of the Dean’s Board of Visitors at his alma mater, the University of Detroit Mercy School of Law.

 Honors, Awards, and Recognition